Tiltup.com

 In previous years the alternative would have been to build a masonry façade along the walls' exteriors.
 This would have driven up construction costs and added crucial days to the schedule, all but erasing the benefits of tilt-up construction.

-"We had to come up with a more innovative solution," said Hellen.
+“We had to come up with a more innovative solution,” said Mr. McGuire.

 The solution was found in a product from Scott System called Brick Snap.
 This product allowed construction crews to attach a brick wall façade to the tilt-up construction panels as the panels were cast rather than constructing a façade in a separate step after the walls were cast and stood.